About the Program

 Praised by critics as "a powerful artistic achievement," and "a force for historical re-assessment," Last Will. & Testament explores the greatest literary mystery of all time; Who wrote the works of William Shakespeare?

-GRFX Shot of Shakespeare's Globe Theatre.
-Courtesy Columbia Pictures
+GRFX Shot of Shakespeare's Globe Theatre courtesy of Columbia Pictures.

 Although the official story of a Stratford merchant writing for the London box office has held sway for centuries, questions over the authorship of the plays and poems has persisted.
 Mark Twain, Sigmund Freud, Charlie Chaplin and Orson Welles are among the many famous figures who doubt that a grain-dealer from Stratford-Upon-Avon was England's 'Star of Poets'.